szelongq/tp/docs/DeveloperGuide.md

 * 2b.
 File specified exists, but the formatting of data in the given file is invalid.

+    * 2b1.
+HeRon shows an error message.

+      Use case resumes at step 1.

+* 2c.
+File specified exists, but the invalid data is present in the given file.

-    * 2a1.
+    * 2c1.
 HeRon shows an error message.

       Use case resumes at step 1.